OSGeo/OSGeoLive-doc/doc/overview/spatialite_overview.rst

 @QUICKSTART_spatialite@

 .. presentation-note
-    SpatiaLite adds spatial functionality to the popular SQLite database.
+    SpatiaLite is an SQLite database engine with spatial functions added.
-    SQLite is a self-contained, zero-administration, relational database, which can be pre-built into applications without needing a database server.
-Each SQLite data store is kept in one file, which can easily be copied between platforms and around the internet without complication.
+    SQLite is a Database Management System which is simple, robust, easy to use and very lightweight.
+Each SQLite database is simply a file.
+You can freely copy it, compress it, and port it between applications.